Adolph Achille Gereau: Early life and family

-An article Gereau wrote on a riot in Charlotte Amalie by Southern White sailors from the U.S. Navy in 1924 was given prominent coverage in the U.S. press.
-At this time he also wrote Calvin Coolidge requesting that he be permitted to form a Republican Club to help lobby for greater respect for the islanders.
+An article Gereau wrote on a riot in Charlotte Amalie by Southern white sailors from the U.S. Navy in 1924 was given prominent coverage in the U.S. press.

+He also wrote to Calvin Coolidge requesting permission to form a Republican club to help lobby for greater respect for the islanders.
 He was then invited to become a newspaper reporter with AP, UPI and Associated Negro Press agency.
-A letter to the editor regarding the extension of eligibility for American citizenship to all citizens of the United States Virgin Islands was published by The New York Times in 1927.
+His letter to the editor regarding the extension of eligibility for American citizenship to all citizens of the United States Virgin Islands was published by The New York Times in 1927.
 In support of his capacity as a journalist he also helped finance his colleague Ariel Melchior founding publisher of the Virgin Islands Daily News.